 Why do some people like to watch live sports?

 I’m not sure about it since I’ve never tried watching live sports, well except when I was a student.
 But I have never tried watching professional live sports yet.
 I think some people love it because of the experience.
 They can see sports stars playing before their very eyes which is more entertaining than watching them on TV.
-Also, I suppose they enjoy the atmosphere in a stadium or a field because they can cheer their favorite team, and interact with other sports fans.
+Also, I suppose they enjoy the atmosphere in a stadium or a field because they can cheer on their favorite team, and interact with other sports fans.
 Those things can never be experienced when one is just watching the game on TV.

 Stadium [nounn] – an athletic or sports ground with tiers of seats